Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image: Pikist

 Both cats and dogs sometimes eat grass.
-It could be a bad habit he’s picked up somewhere.
-Other times, pups will do it to satisfy a nutrition craving from something missing in their diet.
-That’s why it’s essential to feed your dog a commercial food that has the necessary nutrients.
-If you notice that he vomits regularly after eating grass, schedule an appointment with your veterinarian.
+Your dog may have picked up this habit and may do it daily and excessively.
+Other times, pups will do it due to boredom or to satisfy a fiber or nutrition craving from something missing in their diet.
+That’s why it’s essential to feed your dog a complete and balanced food that has all of the necessary nutrients.
+If you notice that your dog vomits regularly after eating grass, schedule an appointment with your veterinarian.

 Final Thoughts

-Because of the risk of serious causes, we strongly urge you to take your pup to the vet if the vomiting and other symptoms persist.
-It presents an added risk of dehydration if it continues, which will only complicate the diagnosis and treatment of the condition.
-Home remedies are appropriate only for one-off situations.
+Many of the causes for vomiting are serious and may indicate significant illness.
+Vomiting presents an added risk of dehydration, and if it continues, it will only complicate the diagnosis and treatment of the condition.
+Home remedies are appropriate only for one-off situations in cases of otherwise well dogs, provided that your vet agrees.
 Otherwise, it’s best to seek advice from a professional.

 Related Reads: